Tribal Council Hall, Virgo

 * * *

 Despite the itch of her fingers, as soon as she arrived home, Atienna strode to her mother’s door.
 There she paused, pressing her palm against the white-painted wood.
 Cold to the touch.
 As any divide should be.
 And even if she crossed this physical barrier, there would still be another one to cross.
 An insurmountable one that towered over her even now.
 So, the least she could do was overcome this physicality.

 Atienna pushed forward through the door and entered the room.
 It was a quiet room.
 At the center of it was an occupied bed hidden by drapes reaching down from the ceiling.
 Thin, pale, white curtains hung in front of an ajar window that allowed in a small breeze and setting sunlight.
 At this window sat her mother, as beautiful as always.
 Dark rope of hair smoothed and tied back by the attendant earlier in the morning.
 Unblemished skin marred only by a pale scar at her temple.
 Ebony eyes staring at whatever scenery played out beyond the windowpane.
 Ebony eyes that did not rise to meet Atienna even as she approached.

-They continued outside the house, through the back door, winding down a forested path that lay just beyond.
+They continued on outside the house, through the back door, winding down a forested path that lay just beyond.
 There were no buildings here, and the sounds of nature—chirps, buzzes, distant pattering—filled in the pockets of silence.
-This path was far from the path Atienna took last night under the cloak of darkness.
+This path was far from the path Atienna had taken last night under the cloak of darkness.
 The path here was well-trodden and the trees that grew along it on both sides reached up to meet each other overhead.
-The vines that hung from the brambles had been carefully trimmed and tucked away by gardeners that morning, yet the vines seemed to be drooping down toward them again.
+Although the vines that hung from the brambles had been carefully trimmed and tucked away by gardeners that morning, they seemed to be drooping down toward them again.
 The gardeners would be back soon to cut away the overgrowth.

 As they walked on, the air became gradually warmer and lighter.